Website Strategy vs Business Strategy (and why they are so similar)

 5. This last one is more about website strategy, but it speaks to the primary goal of your business too… What do you want people to do on your website?

-Will they buy your product directly, or join your membership, or view your portfolio, or subscribe to your newsletter, or something else?
+What type of website does your business need?
+Will visitors buy your product directly online, or join your membership, or view your portfolio, or subscribe to your newsletter, or something else?
 You should be guiding your visitors around your website.
 The steps they should take must be laid out clearly, in easy-to-understand language, with clear calls to action.

 Don’t make your customer work too hard to become your customer!